C. Diff Infection: An Urgent Public Health Threat Phase 2

 Mortality

-30-day mortality rate of C. diff infection ranges from 5% to 14% after an initial episode.2,7
+30-day mortality rate of C. difficile infection ranges from 5% to 14% after an initial episode.2,7

-A study of Medicare patients with community-acquired C. diff infection documented a 9% mortality rate during inpatient stay.8
+A study of Medicare patients with community-acquired C. difficile infection documented a 9% mortality rate during inpatient stay.8

-In a recent CDC reseach letter, patients (N=9) with severe-acute-respiratory syndrome coronavirus 2 (COVID-19) and C. diff infection had a 44% mortality rate.9
+In a recent CDC reseach letter, patients (N=9) with severe-acute-respiratory syndrome coronavirus 2 (COVID-19) and C. difficile infection had a 44% mortality rate.9

-Unfortunately, C. diff infection may be the beginning of a vicious cycle of recurrence.
+Unfortunately, C. difficile infection may be the beginning of a vicious cycle of recurrence.

 Share